unctitus/ControlRL.jl/README.md

 To launch the Pluto notebook.

 ### Use the example notebook
-In the newly opened browser tab (Pluto should automatically open if for you; if not, copy and paste the URL from the terminal to your favorite browser) you should see the welcome page of Pluto.
-In "Open a notebook", select "examples/example.jl".
+Pluto should automatically open a new broswer tab for you; if it didn't, copy and paste the URL from the terminal to your favorite browser.
+You should see the welcome page of Pluto.
+In "Open a notebook", select `examples/example.jl`.
 The rest of the work will be done over there.
 Have fun!